Edward A. Hanna: Mayorship from 1996 to 2000

-Hanna ran for mayor again in 1991 but lost.
+After leaving office Hanna returned to his business and lived in Paris and Florida before selling his company and returning to Utica around 1990.
+Hanna ran for mayor again in 1991 as an independent but lost.
 He was elected comptroller in 1993.
+Hanna stated that he spent a quarter of a million dollars rehabilitating his political career.

 In 1995, Utica was in financial crisis: that summer the city had received a bond rating of CCC from Standard & Poor's, the lowest of any city in the country.
-Hanna won in a three-way race against the Republican incumbent mayor and a Republican councilwoman.
+Nominated by the Utica Democratic Party, Hanna won in a three-way race against the Republican incumbent mayor and a Republican councilwoman.
 Hanna immediately made cuts, reducing city staff, closing a fire station, and partially shutting another station.
+He came into conflict with the fire department after firefighters were injured in a burning building, with a department report blaming understaffing, and a report commissioned by Hanna blaming leadership errors.
+Amid a wave of arson in 1997, Hanna often lambasted the fire department in public statements.
 In the 1996 budget, Hanna zeroed out funding for the Utica Public Library and Utica Zoo, although the city council restored most of the funding.
 He spoke of wanting to eliminate city government entirely.
-On the other hand, Hanna prioritized the rebuilding of Hanna Park outside City Hall during this crisis.
+On the other hand, Hanna prioritized the rebuilding of Hanna Park outside City Hall during this financial crisis, including restoring the "My Way" chimes in the Tower of Hope.

 In late 1999, Hanna reintroduced the silent treatment for the Observer-Dispatch, requiring reporters to file written questions to department heads.
 These written requests often went unanswered.
 Interviews were banned, and for a time the police blotter was unavailable, resulting in incomplete coverage of basic traffic incidents.
 Gannett sued the city, and the city countersued.
 After court action ensuring the newspaper would not be restricted from accessing City Hall, the ban was lifted in May 2000.

 The city was audited by the U.S. Department of Housing and Urban Development regarding $1.3 million of federal funds spent in 1997 and 1998.

-Hanna handily won reelection in 1999, but resigned suddenly in July 2000.
+Hanna handily won reelection in 1999 but resigned suddenly in July 2000.
 Although he claimed to be resigning due to health problems, at the time he was facing allegations of sexual harassment from four male city employees.
 Hanna never admitted wrongdoing, but the city approved a $250,000 settlement, and Hanna contributed $75,000 to legal expenses.

 Hanna sold his home in Utica in 2003 and moved to Fayetteville, New York, but moved back to Utica in 2007.
-Hanna ran for mayor once more in 2007, but lost in a three-way race.
+Hanna ran for mayor once more in 2007 as an independent but lost in a three-way race.
 He died on March 3, 2009, in Fayetteville and is buried in Calvary Cemetery in Utica.